 Fairy or Angel Falls are two romantic nicknames for this captivating waterfall that happens to lie on private property.
 Luckily the owners are happy to let others enjoy the magic of Sherman Falls located along a popular hike route on the Bruce Trail at the western edge of the city.

-- The 17 metre-high curtain waterfall that surges from Ancaster Creek is between two other local falls, Tiffany Falls and Canterbury Falls and enjoys great trail access.
+- The 17 metre-high curtain waterfall that surges from Ancaster Creek is between two other local falls, Tiffany Falls and Canterbury Falls.

 - It enjoys great trail access and good, year-round flow.

 Parking and Proximity to Falls

 - There is limited parking on a lot off of Artaban Road for $5 a day, around 450 metres to Sherman Falls.

 - To walk to the falls from the parking lot, head back down Artaban Road, turn left on Lions Club Road and just before Old Dundas Road, turn right on the Bruce Trail.